mmoretti-01/SemesterProject/README.md

+# Semester Project

 Welcome to my Semester Project repository.

 This repository contains the data and analysis code developed during my **Semester Project at ETH Zurich**.
 The project is intended to function as a standalone repository and includes the resources required to generate the corresponding plots and analyses.

+> **Note:** The comments and documentation within the Python code are written in German.

 ## Repository Structure